mrasti/flickpick-backend/README.md

 |   delete    |     /api/user/:userId      |  DELETE   |     Deletes an existing user from the database      |

 # Project History

+The MVP goal was to create a working back end of the API for our full-stack app.
+We utilized object references between models and used populate to make the relationships between models more flushed out.

+As a bonus goal, we implemented authentication and a user model with routes to store favorite movies in a list.
+Authentication mostly used a dependency called passport and JSON Web Tokens to verify users for access to user actions.

 ## Issues